slackhq/slack-api-docs/index_rtm.md

 The Websocket URLs provided by `rtm.start` are single-use and are only valid for 30 seconds, so make sure to connect quickly.
-If you connect successfully the first event recieved will be a hello:
+If you connect successfully the first event received will be a hello:

 	{
 		"type": "hello"